What is QPI?

 When QPI is successful, caregivers have a voice.
-They work as a team to support children and youth.
-Caregivers receive the support and training they need to work with children and families and know what is expected as well as what to expect.
+They work as a team with agency staff to support children and youth.
+Caregivers receive the support and training they need to work with children and families, understand what is expected of them, and know what to expect from the system.
 Systems are then able to select and retain enough excellent caregivers to meet the needs of each child for a home and family.
 When these changes are accomplished, outcomes for children, youth and families will improve.